SopraIt/skus_classifier/README.md

   -m MAX, --max MAX     limit the number of images read from disk, default to
                         unlimited
   -c CUTOFF, --cutoff CUTOFF
-                        a float value indicating the cutoff percentage of the transformations to be applied, default to 0 (no transformations)
-  -b BKG, --bkg BKG     if specified, apply a squared canvas behind each
-                        image, can be True (white for RGB, transparent for RGBA), a specific RGB string (i.e. FF00FF) or a path to an existing file to be used as background, default to false
+                        a float value indicating how many transformations to apply, default to 1.0 (all transformations) -b BKG, --bkg BKG     if specified, apply a squared canvas behind each image, can be True (white for RGB, transparent for RGBA), a specific RGB string (i.e. FF00FF) or a path to an existing file to be used as background, default to false
   --brand {plain,mm,gg}
                         specify how to fetch labels from images, default to plain file basename
   -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
                         the loglevel, default to error
 ```